 - 1. In Windows Explorer, navigate to the folder where you downloaded the packages, and rightclick the relevant ZIP file. - 2.
 Click Properties. - 3.
-In the Properties dialog box, on the General tab, click Unblock. - 4.
-Click OK.
+In the Properties dialog box, on the General tab, click Unblock. - Click OK.

-Extract the Sitecore Install Framework
+Extract the Sitecore Installation Framework

-The installation path that you use depends on where you want to install Sitecore Install Framework.
+The installation path that you use depends on where you want to install the Sitecore Installation Framework.
 You can install it for all users (global path), for a specific user, or to a custom location.